PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 projecting only `reconciled_static_tensor_shapes` into the unchanged legacy guard input.
 Both existing reconciliation calls opt into complete evidence; no scan is added and the final SE/FC/Gather boundary stays adjacent.

+The primary caller now initializes both stable results.
+After a positive restore, it stores the complete first result and builds the one-key legacy guard input from that in-memory dictionary.
+The unchanged inner guard stores the complete second result when it already reconciles.
+No complete-only key can trigger the second scan.